Raiden-Makoto/Raiden-Makoto/README.md

 # HELLO THERE! 👋
-*Am I working hard or hardly working?*
+*Am I working hard or hardly working?
+Or am I just hard?*

 #### Compsci at UofT